 Step 4 Configure Admin username and password.

-Step 5 Configure SNMP information-SNMP trap can be configured in this section, give a Location and Contact and proceed to the next step.
+Step 5 Configure SNMP information—You can configure SNMP trap in this section, give a Location and Contact and proceed to the next step.

-Step 6 Management Interface Configuration-You can use the out of band Management Port to access the controller.
-Please enter the IP address/Netmask and proceed to the next screen for Wireless management configuration.
+Step 6 Management Interface Configuration—You can use the out of band Management Port to access the controller.
+Enter the IP address and Netmask value and proceed to the next screen for Wireless management configuration.

-Step 7 Wireless Management Configuration-This is where you can configure Wireless Management interface on the 5760 and assign it for a specific VLAN.
+Step 7 Wireless Management Configuration—Here, you can configure Wireless Management interface on the 5760 and assign it for a specific VLAN.
 Please assign VLAN IP and default gateway.

-Step 8 RF Mobility and Country Code settings-This is where you can enter RF Mobility config and select a country code.
+Step 8 RF Mobility and Country Code settings—Here, you can enter the RF Mobility configuration and select a country code.
 As an example, enter rfdemo as the RF mobility name and choose US for Country Code.

-Step 9 Mobility Configuration-Here you can change the Mobility Group Name and other Mobility timers.
-Please click Next and move to the next screen.
+Step 9 Mobility Configuration—Here, you can change the Mobility Group Name and other Mobility timers.
+Please click Next to go to the next screen.

-Step 10 Creating a WLAN-You will be able to create a WLAN in this screen.
-It will be disabled by default.
+Step 10 Creating a WLAN—You can create a WLAN in this screen.
+It is disabled by default.
 Create an 802.1x WLAN name.
-In this example, we will use (NGWC1-1x).
+In this example, it is NGWC1-1x.

-Step 11 Enabling 802.11 Radios-Radios were disabled once we changed the country code in earlier steps.
-Click on the radio button to Enable the 802.11a/n and 802.11 b/g/n
+Step 11 Enabling 802.11 Radios—Radios were disabled once the country code was changed in earlier steps.
+Enable the radio by checking th 802.11a/n and 802.11 b/g/n check boxes.

-Step 12 Time Settings-You can choose between two modes: Manual and NTP.
-In this example: we are choosing NTP and using 10.10.10.1 as the NTP Server IP Address.
+Step 12 Time Settings—You can choose between two modes: Manual and NTP.
+In the following example, choose NTP and use 10.10.10.1 as the NTP Server IP Address.

-Step 14 Confirmation Message-After pressing apply, please wait few seconds until the configurations have been applied.
+Step 14 Confirmation Message–Please wait few seconds until the configurations are applied.
 You should see the success message below.
-Click OK and this should conclude the initial Wizard configuration.
+Click OK and this concludes the initial Wizard configuration.

 Note This concludes the Initial Wizard setup.
 Next section describes the AAA configuration.